tflori/verja/README.md

 - `After`: Value must be a date time after `$dateTime`
 - `Alpha`: Value must contain only alphabetical characters
+- `AlphaNumeric`: Value must contain only alphabetic and numeric characters
 - `Before`: Value must be a date time before `$dateTime`
 - `Boolean`: Value must be boolean
 - `Between`: Value must be between `$min` and `$max`